grik001/NetCoreBetting/README.md

 ###RedisCache###

-Redish cahce needs to be setup locally and the connectionstring will also need to be updated to be able to run the API.
+Redis cache needs to be setup locally and the connectionstring will also need to be updated to be able to run the API.
 As an alternative a test RedisCache service has been left running on Azure to be able to run the application without installing Redis.

 ###Azure Hosting###